 This course describes the well established integrated circuit design process.
 VLSI circuit design techniques in the MOS technology are presented.
-Topics include MOS transistor theory, CMOS processing technology, VLSI design methodologies, MOS digital circuit analysis and various CMOS circuit design techniques.
+Topics include MOS transistor theory, CMOS processing technology, VLSI design methodologies, MOS digital circuit analysis with emphasis on power consumption and delay/performance.
+Various CMOS circuit design techniques will be highlighted with emphasis on low power and high performance.
 Integrated digital systems are designed and simulated throughout the course using VLSI design tools.
 At the end of the course, students will understand and experience the conventional VLSI design flow, and gain sufficient background for more advanced courses in the field.